-HOW IMPORTANT IS FASCIA TO THE FIELD OF BIOMECHANICS?
+HOW IMPORTANT IS FASCIA AND BIOMECHANICS?
+FASCIA IS EVERYTHING!

 Bottom line; when your biomechanics are fouled up, you get the same result(s) you would get when the mechanics of your vehicle are fouled up — things wear out much faster than they otherwise would.
 Think about a car with a misaligned front end.
 Sure, it will get you to where you want to go.
 But the steering wheel vibrates and shakes in your hands, and you end up going through tires significantly faster than you otherwise would.